amir9480/vscode-cpp-helper/README.md

 Where {FILE} is your active header file name in UPPERCASE format.

 ## Known Issues
-If you implement a previously implemented function then it will implement it again and duplicate implementation will happen.
+If you implement a previously implemented function duplicate implementation will happen.

-Also, this extension created using regexes and there is no parser/compiler. so any wrong implementation may happen.
+This extension created using regex and there is no parser/compiler. so any wrong implementation may happen.
-If you find any wrong implementation please let me know in [issues](https://github.com/amir9480/vscode-cpp-helper/issues) and also don't forget to send your code sample.
+If you found any wrong implementation please let me know in [issues](https://github.com/amir9480/vscode-cpp-helper/issues) and also don't forget to send your code sample.

+## Change Log

+### 0.0.3
+* Keeping the order of implementations synced to declarations as much as possible.